 We need God.
-We need the help of our brethren.
-We need the Holy Spirit.
-We need to dig deep into the written Word and the inspired commentary of the Spirit of Prophecy.
+The help of our brethren and we need the Holy Spirit.
+And we need to dig deep into the written Word and the inspired commentary of the Spirit of Prophecy.
 In Testimonies for the Church, vol. 5, p.
 273, is this statement: “Our people need to understand the oracles of God; they need to have a systematic knowledge of the principles of revealed truth, which will fit them for what is coming upon the earth and prevent them from being carried about by every wind of doctrine.”

 God allows these false teachings and heresies to get us to study the original sources and to acquire a systematic knowledge of the principles of truth.
 We need to see how the different principles fit together, to weave a tapestry of truth into our minds, to build a solid temple of truth, to wear every piece of the heavenly armor.
 We need all of these elements to wage the battle in which we are now engaged.